Incorporate these simple mobility stretches and exercises for men into your daily routine to improve your flexibility and reduce your injury risk…

 Equally, if you’re lifting big, better mobility can help you train injury-free for longer.
 For starters, give these four moves a go – all of which can be done from the comfort of your own front room.

-Concentrate your efforts on the body parts that take the biggest battering from work and play, and you’ll see results fast.
+When incorporating flexibility exercises for men into your fitness routine, concentrate your efforts on the body parts that take the biggest battering from work and play, and you’ll see results fast.

 “Upper-back work is essential for basically everyone,” says Jarlo Ilano, managing director at Gold Medal Bodies.